slyfox1186/ffmpeg-build-script/README.md

 non-interactive context it leaves files in place.
 For an alternate root, run `BUILD_ROOT=/same/path bash build-ffmpeg.sh --cleanup`.

+The portable template leaves `libjxl` and `libshaderc` disabled because the required `libjxl-dev` and `libshaderc-dev` packages are absent from Ubuntu 22.04's official repositories.
+They can be enabled on supported releases where APT provides those development packages; an explicit selection fails clearly instead of silently omitting an unavailable dependency.

 ## CUDA and hardware acceleration

 GPU discovery is advisory for compile-time feature selection.
 The script: